Team-Nutshell/nutshellengine-docs/_sources/types/Script/raycast/index.rst.txt

 	* - rayDirection
 	  - const :doc:`/types/Math/index`::vec3&
 	  - The direction of the ray.
+	* - shape
+	  - const :doc:`/types/ColliderShape/index`\*
+	  - The shape to test the ray intersection on.
 	* - tMin
 	  - float
 	  - The minimum distance to check.